ASFOpenSARlab/opensarlab-cluster/AWS/build-aws.md

     `kops export kubecfg`

     Copy the config at _~/.kube/config_ to the corresponding location on your local machine.

+    Since this config is dependent on the cluster specifics, it's recommended that the config be renamed (e.g. `config.jupyter`) as to avoid being overwritten.

 1. Install `kubectl` on your local machine.
 Kubectl will also be used Helm later and so needs to be installed locally.